wavemaker/docs/learn/java-integration-services/index.md

 return user;
     }

-### different DB Services with the same name
+### Accessing different DB Services with the same name

-there are two or more beans for same class type, you need to use _@Qualifier_ annotation along with @Autowired annotation and pass the bean name in annotation parameter.
+If there are two or more beans for same class type, you need to use _@Qualifier_ annotation along with @Autowired annotation and pass the bean name in annotation parameter.
 For example, you have more than one implementation of User service, then use qualifier to inject the specific implementation of User service.

- org.springframework.beans.factory.annotation.Autowired;
+import org.springframework.beans.factory.annotation.Autowired;

 import com.hrdb.service.UserService;
 import com.hrdb.User;